AusraMundus/07-Astronautas/README.md

 ## 🔗 Other resources

-There are no recourses for this project.
+There are no other recourses for this project.